pustotnik/zenmake/docs/buildconf-edeps.rst

             no other triggers then the rule will not be run automatically.

         :paths-exist:
-            This trigger returns True only if configured paths are exist on a file system.
+            This trigger returns True only if configured paths exist on a file system.
 You can set paths as a string, list of strings or as a dict like for config task parameter :ref:`source<buildconf-taskparams-source>`.